 The College regards the student's transcript as a personal and private document; it is released only on the written authorization of the student and payment of the required fee of \$5.00 for each requested transcript.
-Requests for transcripts should be made directly to the Office of the Registrar, and should include the full name, social security number, and dates of attendance.
-More information can be found at the Union website: http://www.unionky.edu/departments/registrar/request-transcript.
+Requests for transcripts should be made directly to the Office of the Registrar and should include: full name (including maiden name); Social Security Number, and dates of attendance.
+More information can be found at the Union website: www.unionky.edu/departments/registrar/request-transcript.

-When official transcripts are sent directly to the student, they are stamped "Issued to Student."
+When official transcripts are sent directly to the student, the transcript is stamped "Issued to Student."
 Financial obligations to the College must be cleared before a transcript is issued.
 Official transcripts can only be issued by the Office of the Registrar.